-204.2.5.1 Complaint Procedure
+204.3 Complaint Procedure

-A covered individual who believes they has been subjected to discrimination, harassment or retaliation may make a complaint - orally or in writing - to any supervisor, manager, or department head, without regard to any chain of command.
-Any supervisory or management employee who receives a harassment complaint shall notify the Human Resources Manager.
-Upon receiving notification of a harassment complaint, the Human Resources Manager will complete and/or delegate the following steps.
-If the Human Resources Manager is accused, or a witness to the events at issue, an individual with higher authority shall complete and/or delegate the following steps.
+A covered individual who believes they have been subjected to discrimination, harassment or retaliation may make a complaint - orally or in writing - to any supervisor, manager, their Department Head or Deputy Director or to the Human Resources Manager, without regard to any chain of command.
+Any supervisory or management employee who receives a harassment complaint should immediately notify the Human Resources Manager.
+Upon receiving notification of a complaint regarding discrimination, harassment or retaliation, the Human Resources Manager or their designee will complete and/or delegate the following steps.

-- a) Authorize and supervise the investigation of the complaint and/or investigate the complaint.
-The investigation will usually include interviews with: (1) the complainant; (2) the accused; and (3) other persons who have relevant knowledge concerning the allegations in the complaint. - b) Review the factual information gathered through the investigation to determine whether the alleged conduct violates the Policy giving consideration to all factual information, the totality of the circumstances, including the nature of the conduct, and the context in which the alleged incidents occurred. - c) Report a summary of the determination as to whether this Policy has been violated to appropriate persons.
-If discipline or sanctions are imposed, the level of discipline or sanctions will not be communicated to the complainant. - d) If conduct in violation of this Policy occurred, take or recommend to the appointing authority prompt and effective remedial action.
-The remedial action will be commensurate with the severity of the offense. - e) Take reasonable steps to protect the complainant from further harassment, discrimination or retaliation.
+1. Authorize and supervise the investigation of the complaint and/or investigate the complaint.
+The investigation will usually include interviews with: (1) the complainant; (2) the accused (e., the subject of the investigation);(3) witnesses to

+- the conduct at issue in the complaint; and (4) other persons who have relevant knowledge concerning the allegations of the complaint. - 2.
+Review the factual information gathered during the investigation to determine whether the alleged conduct violates the Policy giving consideration to all factual information, the totality of the circumstances, including the nature of the nature of the conduct, and the context in which the alleged incidents occurred. - Prepare a summary report of the determination as to whether the conduct violated this Policy and provide such report to the appointing authority (e., City Manager).
+If discipline or sanctions are imposed, the level of discipline or sanctions will not be communicated to the complainant. - 4.
+If conduct in violation of this Policy occurred, take or recommend to the appointing authority prompt and effective remedial action.
+The remedial action will be commensurate with the severity of the offense. - 5.
+Take reasonable steps to protect the complainant from further harassment, discrimination or retaliation.